Release date of season two of Messiah | Netflix storyline, cast, trailer, summary - Mash Viral

 From today’s perspective, we have no confirmation that Netflix will order a second season.
 However, this isn’t necessarily annoying – it’s common for the streaming service to wait around a month after the debut to announce the renewal.
 So expect more news for early February.

-If a second season were to be confirmed, based on the production schedule for the first season, it would probably air sometime in 2021 – maybe a summer or fall date.
+If a second season were to be confirmed, based on the production schedule for the first season, it would likely be broadcast sometime in 2021 – maybe a summer or fall date.
 Should further conclusive information appear, we will publish it here.

 What Happened in Messiah Season 1?